kartikuge/glorified-causalKeyValue/README.md

 (These match the lab’s intended behavior and sample traces.)

 <br>
-📉 current limitations (by design for the lab)
+Current limitations (by design for the lab)

 No write-write conflict resolution (e.g., LWW/CRDTs not implemented).